 19. Rodrigo Duterte is a ‘closet bookworm.’

-That’s what Rappler discovered when Mayor Digong invited them to take a tour of the latter’s house in September, 2015.
+That’s what Rappler discovered when Mayor Digong invited them to take a tour of the latter’s house in September 2015.
 He particularly loves spy novels by famous authors Robert Ludlum and Sidney Sheldon.
-The tough-talking politcian also has an appetite for history books, specifically those about Mindanao history.
+The tough-talking politician also has an appetite for history books, specifically those about Mindanao history.

 Also Read: Andres Bonifacio’s reading list